π£ Tech Debt¶

 feedback/provider/endpoint/base.py. -

-"HACK010" -- We cannot tell whether something is a coroutine and therefore need additional checks in
+"HACK010" -- Cannot tell whether something is a coroutine and need additional checks in

 sync/desync. -